s7manth/tp/docs/UserGuide.md

 * For names and tags, only full words will be matched e.g. `n/Han` will not match `Hans`
 * For the rest, partial words will be matched e.g. `e/exam` will match `abc@example.com`
-* Persons matching at least one keyword will be returned e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Students matching at least one keyword will be returned e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`

-* If multiple prefixes are specified, Persons matching ALL prefixes will be returned.
+* If multiple prefixes are specified, students matching ALL prefixes will be returned.

 Example:

-Let the initial state of the list contain these 3 people: Alex, Bernice, Charlotte.
+Let the initial state of the list contain these 3 students: Alex, Bernice, Charlotte.

 ![Initial State](images/findcommandUG/initialstate.png)